Iron Mountain Is The Next Big Data Center REIT

 Its RIM business should be largely unaffected.
 Documents in storage will simply stay in storage.
 Almost none of IRM's business involves social interaction and boxes can still be picked up and dropped off.

-Its data center business should be benefitted in the same way that the other data center REITs are.
+Its data center business should be benefited in the same way that the other data center REITs are.

 So where is the fundamental damage?